JasonTrue/jasontrue.github.io/resume.md

 - Built initial architecture and implementation of a manufacturing line telemetry platform for a US-based startup with a Japan-based manufacturing client.
-Developed a gateway solution that collects sensor data from programmable logic controllers and ships to an ElasticSearch Backend Elixir/OTP with a transform.
-Coordinated with customer to deliver visualizations and dashboards, initially in Kibana, then leveraged feedback to build a custom dashboard and alerting platform.</li>
+Developed a gateway solution that collects sensor data from programmable logic controllers and ships to an Elasticsearch Backend Elixir/OTP with a transform.
+Coordinated with customer to deliver visualizations and dashboards, initially in Kibana, then leveraged feedback to build a custom dashboard and alerting platform.
 - As a Technical Program Manager for a Japanese client, designed architectural solutions for a SaaS project management and customer relationship management platform with a cryptographically verifiable audit trail.
 Vetted vendor implementation plans and drove revisions to meet client’s platform strategy.
-Provided internationalization and security guidance and plotted AWS architecture approach in a system that use Designed the audit trail solution using QLDB and ElasticSearch with a mechanism to ensure GDPR-compliant PII cleansing compatibilities against an immutable data store.
+Provided internationalization and security guidance and plotted AWS architecture approach in a system that use Designed the audit trail solution using QLDB and Elasticsearch with a mechanism to ensure GDPR-compliant PII cleansing compatibilities against an immutable data store.
 Drove notification microservice design supporting a publish/subscribe model to surface key system events to interested users.
 Solved numerous AWS infrastructure design and implementation challenges.
 - Building a curated food exporting platform with a direct-to-consumer model that reduces inventory risk using group buying model.
 - Building a crowdfunded decision-making service (Ochokochoi.com)
-- Built search services for a custom CRM system in Rails with ElasticSearch
+- Built search services for a custom CRM system in Rails with Elasticsearch
 - Analyzed and improved performance in SQL/ActiveRecord in a complex Rails CRM app
 - Built and improved custom open-source clients in Java and JavaScript for an exception monitoring service
 - Built microservices and domain-layer logic for a Japanese fashion brand.